Cookies on this website

 Table showing the results collected by software at different stations including saliva, urine and blood glucose test results, height, weight, blood pressure, bone density and lung function.

-At the first station, each participant is allocated a unique study ID and has their photograph taken.
-The camera is attached to the computer, which is synchronised automatically to all other computers in the assessment clinic for identity checking purposes.
-At the last station a summary report is shown upon scanning the study ID and those who have missed particular stations are asked to return to complete them.
-Apart from a few dumb devices (e.g. height and hand grip strength measurements), all the data are captured electronically directly from the device, which is connected to study laptops via cables, USB, Bluetooth or Wi-Fi.
+Apart from a few dumb devices (such as height and hand grip strength measurements), all the data are captured electronically directly from the device, which is connected to study laptops via cables, USB, Bluetooth or Wi-Fi.
 Although each laptop is set up to serve a particular station, it contains the full set of software so that it can be activated easily to serve different tasks as part of contingency planning.
 In case of problems, software patches can also be rapidly applied by the CKB IT team in Oxford using the Software Update system.

 Centre and sample management